 Evidence from late spectrum

-The team, led by Daichi Hiramatsu, graduate student at UC Santa Barbara and Las Cumbres Observatory, collected data on the supernova over the next two years.
+The team, led by Daichi Hiramatsu, a graduate student at UC Santa Barbara and Las Cumbres Observatory, collected data on the supernova over the next two years.
 Astronomers from UC Davis, including Valenti and graduate students Azalee Bostroem and Yize Dong, contributed a spectral analysis of the supernova two years after the explosion, one of the lines of evidence demonstrating that 2018zd was an electron capture supernova.

 “We had a really exquisite, really complete dataset following its rise and fade,” Bostroem said.
-That included very late data collected with the 10-meter telescope at the W.M.
+That included very late data collected with the 10-meter (33-foot) telescope at the W.M.
 Keck Observatory in Hawaii, Dong added.

 Theory predicts that electron capture supernovae should show an unusual stellar chemical spectrum years later.